 With her son, Taylor, she has seen Jack Johnson, Sheryl Crow and Colbie Caillat at Interlochen; Foster the People and Kimbra at Detroit’s The Fillmore; and Smashing Pumpkins at the since-closed Palace of Auburn Hills.

-Her daughter Kat, 14, has seen Ellie Goulding and Ariana Grande, among many other performers.
+Her daughter Kat, 14 at the time of publication, has seen Ellie Goulding and Ariana Grande, among many other performers.

 “My philosophy when they were young was to expose them to various genres and let them decide where their interests lie,” Baughman says.